MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/security/cryptographic-controls-technical-reference.md

 - Windows clients when they stream App-V content.

-- Windows Mobile clients, though these clients verify the signature of an application that's signed by a trusted source.

 ### Inventory signing and encryption

 When a client sends hardware or software inventory to a management point, it always signs the inventory.
-It doesn't matter if the client communicates with the management point over HTTP or HTTPS.
-If they use HTTP, you can also choose to encrypt this data, which is recommended.
+It doesn't matter if the client communicates with the management point over E-HTTP or HTTPS.
+If they use E-HTTP, you can also choose to encrypt this data, which is recommended.

 ### State migration encryption

 When a task sequence captures data from a client for OS deployment, it always encrypts the data.
-In version 2103 and later, the task sequence runs the User State Migration Tool (USMT) with the **AES-256** encryption algorithm.
-In version 2010 and earlier, it uses **3DES**.<!--9171505-->
+In version 2103 and later, the task sequence runs the User State Migration Tool (USMT) with the **AES-256** encryption algorithm.<!--9171505-->

 ### Encryption for multicast packages

 For every OS deployment package, you can enable encryption when you use multicast.
-This encryption uses the **AES** algorithm.
+This encryption uses the **AES-256** algorithm.
 If you enable encryption, no other certificate configuration is required.
 The multicast-enabled distribution point automatically generates symmetric keys to encrypt the package.
 Each package has a different encryption key.
 The key is stored on the multicast-enabled distribution point by using standard Windows APIs.

 When the client connects to the multicast session, the key exchange occurs over an encrypted channel.
 If the client uses HTTPS, it uses the PKI-issued client authentication certificate.
-If the client uses HTTP, it uses the self-signed certificate.
+If the client uses E-HTTP, it uses the self-signed certificate.
 The client only stores the encryption key in memory during the multicast session.

 ### Encryption for OS deployment media